nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Short form: `ep <index> [n/NAME] [d/DEADLINE] [p/PRICE] [c/CLIENT]`

-Edits the project at the given index of the client list, changing only the given field(s).
-Any fields that are mentioned but left empty will be deleted (apart from the name).
+Edits the project at the given index of the **currently visible** client list, changing only the given details.
+Any prefixes that are provided but left empty will delete the corresponding detail of the project (apart from the name).

 Fields that can be changed:
 * Name